Cordula Sturm Dahal

 Bhim (“Anil”) Bahadur Dahal is a transplanted Nepali who has been making music since he started keeping a beat with his mother’s kitchen pots and wooden spoons in the Middle Hills outside the Kathmandu Valley.
-He has choreographed original works in dance for stage and film productions for over twenty years and is the creative force behind Utpalasia.
+He has choreographed original works in dance for stage and film productions for over twenty years.
 Professionally trained in India and Nepal, he specializes in rare Buddhist charya dances which are rarely seen outside of the Himalayan region.

-When not teaching classical Kathak, Nepali folk, or Indian Bollywood styles, he may be found fiddling on his sarangi or playing the traditional madal while his next batch of chicken curry cooks in the kitchen (although his addiction to German Schweinebraten and dumplings is also well documented.)
+When not teaching he may be found fiddling on his sarangi or playing the traditional madal while his next batch of chicken curry cooks in the kitchen (although his addiction to German Schweinebraten and dumplings is also well documented.)

-Tasherit Sturm Dahal (seen here with Visaic in the Sultanate of Oman) is a Geography major at the University of Mary Washington.
+Tasherit Sturm Dahal has a Geography degree from the University of Mary Washington.
 Her wide-ranging interests include trekking to Mustang in the Himalayas, sailing Norwegian fjords, and exploring Egyptian tombs.
 She is dedicated to empowering women in vulnerable societies, and has gained admiration for her critical case study of Human Trafficking in Nepal.
-While there, she experienced, first hand, the destruction of the Great Earthquake of 2015 and this further concretized her desire to pursue a career in public health.
+While there, she experienced, first hand, the destruction of the Great Earthquake of 2015 and this further concretized her desire to pursue a career in G.I.S. and public health.

 Since the age of seven, Tasherit has been studying and training in four distinct styles of dance with her family in Nepal, India, and the U.S. She has also had the privilege of working with some of the world’s leading exponents of Kathak dance, notably the great Maneesha Sathe, protegee of Pandit Gopi Krishna, and Shambhavi Dandekar.
 Her artistic interpretations and technical ability have earned her numerous awards.
-Ms. Dahal’s relaxed and spirited style of teaching make her a favorite with students of all ages.
+Ms. Dahal’s spirited style of teaching make her a favorite with students of all ages.